citp/privacy-policy-historical/o/ol/old/oldnavy.com.md

 You always have the choice not to receive marketing information or calls.
 For instructions on opting out, please see the section entitled, "How do I make choices about receiving promotional communications?", below.

+Back to top

 We may share your personal information in the following ways:

-  * When you provide personal information to one of our Gap Inc. brands (Gap, Banana Republic, Old Navy, or Piperlime), we may share that information with our other Gap Inc. brands.
+  * When you provide personal information to one of our Gap Inc. brands (Gap, Banana Republic, Old Navy, Gap Outlet, Banana Republic Factory Store, Piperlime, or Athleta), we may share that information with our other Gap Inc. brands.
+  * If you purchase Athleta brand products through our website or by placing a catalog order by phone or mail, we may share your name, postal address, and shopping history with like-minded organizations whose privacy policies meet the Direct Marketing Association's privacy standards, for their direct mail marketing purposes.
+We do not share email addresses for such purposes.
+We also do not share personal information about customers who only browse, email comments, request a catalog, or request email updates, or who purchase only Gap, Banana Republic, Old Navy, Gap Outlet, Banana Republic Factory Store, or Piperlime merchandise.
+If you would prefer that we not share information about you with other companies, please let us know by contacting Athleta customer service as described in the section entitled, "How do I contact you?", below.
   * We may share your information with our service providers who manage our customer information and perform services on our behalf, such as fulfilling promotions, sending communications to our customers, conducting surveys, etc. We do not authorize any of these service providers to make any other use or disclosure of your information.
   * We may share your information when we team up with another company to offer or provide products, services, contests, or promotions to our customers.
+  * We may share information about you if necessary, in our good faith judgment, to comply with laws or regulations or in response to a valid subpoena, order, or government request, or to protect the rights of Gap Inc. or others.

-In addition, if you choose to participate in any scrip, loyalty, or similar program in which a Gap Inc. brand is a participating vendor, and you authorize Gap Inc. or our credit card processor to provide information about your purchases to the company administering the program, we will share your personal information with that program.
+In addition, if you choose to participate in any third-party scrip, loyalty, or similar program in which a Gap Inc. brand is a participating vendor, and you authorize Gap Inc. or our credit card processor to provide information about your purchases to the company administering the program, we will share your personal information with that program.
 Scrip programs allow you to instruct us to divert a percentage of the amount you spend on Gap Inc. purchases to participating schools and other non-profit organizations.
 Loyalty programs allow you to earn "points" on purchases at Gap Inc. brands, which you may then use toward certain rewards offered by the loyalty programs in which you participate.
-The information you authorize us to disclose to the scrip or loyalty program may include your credit card number and the date and amount of your purchase, and may also include your name and other information you have asked us to provide.
+The information you authorize us to disclose to the third-party scrip or loyalty program may include your credit card number and the date and amount of your purchase, and may also include your name and other information you have asked us to provide.
 Please note that once we disclose this information, the scrip or loyalty company may use and share it with others in accordance with its own privacy policy.
 You should review these policies carefully, as we have no control over them.

 In the unlikely event of a sale or merger of Gap Inc. or any of our businesses, our customers' personal information and other information we have collected as described in this policy may be among the transferred business assets.

-We reserve the right to disclose information about you as permitted or required by law, in response to legal process and law enforcement requests, and as we believe necessary to protect the property, interests and rights of Gap Inc. and others.
+Back to top

 You can review and change certain personal information related to your use of our online sites (such as your name and contact information).
 To access your information at a Gap Inc. website, simply sign in to your account using your email address and password, and you will be able to edit your personal information in your account profile.

 You can also ask us to update your personal information by contacting us as described in the section entitled, "How do I contact you?", below.
 Please note that any request to update your personal information may take up to 10 days for your email request and 6-8 weeks for your postal mail request.

+Back to top

-Gap Inc. and our brands, Gap, Banana Republic, Old Navy, and Piperlime, want to communicate with you only if you want to hear from us.
+Gap Inc. and our brands, including Gap, Banana Republic, Old Navy, Gap Outlet, Banana Republic Factory Store, Piperlime, and Athleta, want to communicate with you only if you want to hear from us.
 If you prefer not to receive promotional information, such as information about special offers and sales events, from one or more of our brands, you can let us know by contacting our customer service as described in the section entitled, "How do I contact you?", below.

 Please be sure to include your full name and the email address you used when you registered with or made a purchase from the Gap Inc. brand.
 If you ask us to remove your name and address from promotional lists, we will maintain your name in a "do not contact" file to ensure that we can honor your request.
 It may take up to 10 days to process your email request and 6-8 weeks to process your postal mail request, during which period you may continue to receive communications from Gap Inc.